 62. Free Jazz

 United States, 1960s.
 Free jazz is a genre of experimental music that emerged in the 1960s, characterized by improvisation, unconventional structures, and a departure from traditional jazz norms such as chord changes and established song forms.
-It often emphasizes collective improvisation and encourages musicians to explore new sonic territories, resulting in unpredictable and boundary-pushing compositions.
+It often emphasizes collective improvisation and encourages musicians to explore new territories, resulting in unpredictable and boundary-pushing compositions.

 63. Acid Jazz